LibrePDF/OpenPDF/README.md

 We have now different versions of OpenPDF, and they require different versions of Java:

+- The 3.0.x Branch requires Java 24 or later.
+Package name changed** from `com.lowagie` to `org.openpdf`.
 - The 2.1.x Branch requires Java 21 or later.
 - The 2.0.x Branch requires Java 17 or later.
 - The 1.4.x Branch requires Java 11 or later.